jaxdem#

 The base directory where checkpoints will be saved.

 Keep the last max_to_keep checkpoints.
-If None, everything is save.
+If None, everything is saved.

 How often to write; writes on every save_every-th call to save().